OregonBanner/experience-manager-65.zh-Hans/help/assets/proxy.md

 @Reference
  JobService proxyJobService;

- // to create a new job
+ // to create a job
  final Hashtable props = new Hashtable();
  props.put("someproperty", "some value");
  props.put(JobUtil.PROPERTY_JOB_TOPIC, "myworker/job"); // this is an identifier of the worker